 Some scammers go to the trouble of producing physical tickets that look convincing but contain invalid barcodes.
 Victims only discover the fraud when they arrive at the park and their tickets are rejected — by which point the seller is unreachable and the day is ruined.

 Following a few simple rules will dramatically reduce your risk of falling victim to ticket fraud.
-First, only buy from official sources or authorised resellers listed on Universal Bedford's own website.
+First, only buy from official sources or authorised resellers listed on Universal UK's own website.
 Second, never pay by bank transfer — always use a credit card, which provides Section 75 protection for purchases over £100.
 Third, be deeply suspicious of prices that seem too good to be true — if someone is offering tickets at 50 per cent of the official price, it is almost certainly a scam.

 Check website URLs carefully before entering any payment information.
 Look for the padlock icon in your browser's address bar and verify the exact domain name.
 Scam sites often use subtle misspellings or additional words in their URLs that are easy to miss at a glance.